Kranthi-Guribilli/Heart-Stroke-Prediction/README.md

 # Heart Stroke Prediction using Data Science with Python:
+# Abstract:
+<p> The process of discovering or mining information from a huge volume of data is known as
+data mining technology.
+Today data mining has lots of application in every aspects of human life.
+Applications of data mining are wide and diverse.
+Among this health care is a major application of data mining.
+Medical field has get benefited more from data mining.
+Heart Stroke is the most dangerous life-threatening chronic disease globally.
+The objective of the work is to predicts the occurrence of heart stroke of a patient using algorithms like random forest algorithm.
+The dataset was accessed from Kaggle site.
+The dataset contains 5110 samples and 12 attributes are taken for features of the dataset.
+Then it was processed using python open access software in jupyter notebook.
+The datasets are classified and processed using machine learning algorithms like Random forest.
+The outcomes of the dataset are expressed in terms of accuracy, sensitivity and specificity in percentage.
+Using XGBClassifier, we obtained accuracy of 91% for prediction of heart stroke.
+The XGBClassifier has proven to be the most efficient algorithm for classification of heart stroke and therefore it is used in the proposed system.</p>

 # Introduction:
   * **Problem Statement:** Predict wheather a patient has risk of getting a heart stroke using the stroke dataset that is publicly availabe on Kaggle.